awslabs/aws-iatk/docs/tutorial/examples/generate_mock_events.md

 }
 ```

 As shown in `test_generate_contextful_event`, you can supply contexts to enrich the generated event.
-We defined a function `apply_context` which populates the `customerId` field and the `address` field, and also add five items into `orderItems`.
+We defined a function `apply_context` which populates the `customerId` field and the `address` field.
+Also, we add five items into `orderItems`.
 We then supply this function into the `contexts` argument in the `generate_mock_event` call.
 Note that `contexts` accepts a list of functions, meaning that you can apply multiple contexts.
 The generated events looks like:

 ```json
 {